Notice of Information Privacy Practices

 We will use your health information for regular health operations:

 There are some services provided in our organization through contracts with business associates.
-Examples include physician services in radiology, certain laboratory tests, transcription services and medical record copying services.
+Examples include physician services in radiology and certain laboratory tests.
 When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do and bill you or your third party payer for services rendered.
 To protect your health information, however, we require the business associate to appropriately safeguard your information.

 Health-Related Benefits and Services: